crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/create_rules.md

 ## Configure our test

-Let's add our AppSec rule to the configuration file.
+Let's incorporate our AppSec rule into the configuration file.

 > .appsec-tests/my-vuln/config.yaml